Scaling Algorithms for Weighted Matching in General Graphs: The Hybrid Algorithm

-\begin{lemma} If Property \ref{prop:blossom} holds and $y$-values of free vertices have the same parity, then Property \ref{prop:blossom} holds after calling $\ShellSearch(C,D)$. \end{lemma} \begin{proof} First we will argue that Property \ref{prop:blossom} holds after calling $\ShellSearch(C,D)$.
-The current atomic shell $G(C^{*},D^{*})$ cannot contain any old blossoms, since we are calling $\Path(R)$ in postorder.
-Because we are simulating $\EdmondsSearch(F^*)$ from the set $F^*$ of free vertices in $G(C^{*},D^{*})$, whose $y$-values have the same parity, by Lemma \ref{lem:offendCS}, Property \ref{prop:blossom} holds in $G(C^{*},D^{*})$.
+\begin{lemma} If Property \ref{prop:blossom} holds and $y$-values of free vertices have the same parity, then Property \ref{prop:blossom} holds after calling $\ShellSearch(C,D)$. \end{lemma} \begin{proof} The current atomic shell $G(C^{*},D^{*})$ cannot contain any old undissolved blossoms, since we are calling $\Path(R)$ in postorder.
+Because we are simulating $\EdmondsSearch(F^*)$ from the set $F^*$ of free vertices in $G(C^{*},D^{*})$, whose $y$-values have the same parity, by Lemma \ref{lem:offendCS}, Property \ref{prop:blossom} holds within $G(C^{*},D^{*})$.
 It is easy to check that Property \ref{prop:blossom}(1) (granularity) holds in $G$.
-Now we only need to check Property \ref{prop:blossom}(3,4) (domination and tightness) for the edges crossing $C^{*}$ or $D^{*}$.
+Now we consider Property \ref{prop:blossom}(3,4) (domination and tightness) for the edges crossing $C^{*}$ or $D^{*}$.
 By Property \ref{prop:blossom}(2c) there are no crossing matched edges and all the newly created blossoms lie entirely in $G(C^{*},D^{*})$.
 Therefore, tightness must be satisfied.
 The translations on blossoms $C^{*}$ and $D^{*}$ keep the $yz$-values of edges straddling $C^*\backslash D^*$ non-decreasing, thereby preserving domination.

 Now we claim Property \ref{prop:blossom}(2) holds.
 We only consider the effect on the creation of new blossoms, since the dissolution of $C^{*}$ or $D^{*}$ cannot violate Property \ref{prop:blossom}(2).
 Since edges straddling the atomic shell $G(C^*,D^*)$ are automatically ineligible, we will only create new blossoms inside $G(C^{*}, D^{*})$.
-Since $G(C^{*}, D^{*})$ does not contain any old blossoms and the new blossoms in $G(C^{*}, D^{*})$ form a laminar set, Property \ref{prop:blossom}(2a,2b) holds.
-Similarly, the augmentation only takes place in $G(C^{*}, D^{*})$ which does not contain old blossoms, Property \ref{prop:blossom}(2c) holds. \end{proof}
+Since $G(C^{*}, D^{*})$ does not contain any old undissolved blossoms and the new blossoms in $G(C^{*}, D^{*})$ form a laminar set, Property \ref{prop:blossom}(2a,2b) holds.
+Similarly, the augmentation only takes place in $G(C^{*}, D^{*})$ which does not contain old undissolved blossoms, Property \ref{prop:blossom}(2c) holds. \end{proof}